basantrk/fin1/README.md

 If you have any questions or concerns, please contanct:

--Basant Kandel
+*Basant Kandel

--basant.kandel@uconn.edu
+*basant.kandel@uconn.edu

 Project Collaborators:

--Paul Young
+Paul Young and
--Christine Caron
+Christine Caron